-- site allocations showing land to be developed for housing, employment, retail, minerals and waste and other uses, identified on a policies map; - designations showing land to be protected from development and land subject to other policies in the plan; - infrastructure provision to support the delivery of the proposed development; - an indication of how the policies will be delivered and implemented; and - a monitoring framework setting out the performance measures that will show how successfully the plan's objectives and proposals are being delivered over time. - 1.6 The Publication Draft Local Plan is set out in two parts: part 1 (this document) which deals with the spatial strategy and development management policies and part 2 allocations and designations.
+- 1.1 In summary the Local Plan contains: - a vision and strategic objectives for the development of Kirklees up to 2031; - a spatial strategy setting out how development will be accommodated across the district reflecting the distinctiveness of different parts of the district; - objectively assessed development needs particularly for housing and employment specifying the number of new homes and jobs to be provided during the plan period; - clear policies to guide decisions on planning applications; - site allocations showing land to be developed for housing, employment, retail, minerals and waste and other uses, identified on a Policies Map; - designations showing land to be protected from development and land subject to other policies in the plan; - infrastructure provision to support the delivery of the proposed development; - an indication of how the policies will be delivered and implemented; and - a monitoring framework setting out the performance measures that will show how successfully the plan's objectives and proposals are being delivered over time. - 1.2 The Local Plan is set out in two parts; Part 1 'Strategy and Policies' (this document) which contains the spatial strategy and development management policies and Part 2 'Allocations and Designations' which sets out the allocations and designations included in the Local Plan.

-Format of the part 1 document
+Format of the Part 1 document

-- 1.7 Section 1 sets out the purpose of the Publication Draft Local Plan, the context in which it has been prepared and how to make comments on its contents. - 1.8 Section 2 outlines the presumption in favour of sustainable development consistent with National Planning Policy Framework.
-This presumption underpins all plan policies. - 1.9 Section 3 on the spatial portrait sets out information on the geography, demography and population of Kirklees and identifies a series of issues and challenges that the Publication Draft Local Plan seeks to address.
-This information is intended to provide a baseline from which the implementation and delivery of the local plan can be judged.
-We have used this information together with our evidence base and comments received through early engagement on the local plan to set out a long term vision and objectives for managing and accommodating growth within Kirklees up to 2031 (Section 4). - 1.10 Section 5 sets out the role of place shaping and how this has influenced the spatial strategy and location of development. - 1.11 Section 6 sets out the council's spatial strategy and a range of policies to deliver the spatial strategy. - 1.12 Sections 7 to 19 set out development management policies by which development decisions will be made on planning applications.
-All policies include a policy justification setting out the reason and the need for the policy, details on how the policy will be delivered and implemented, its links with achieving the plan's strategic objectives and the supporting evidence for the policy.
-Section 20 outlines how the Plan will be monitored and implemented.
-It should be read in conjuntion with monitoring framework at Appendix 2. - 1.13 The policy text has been colour coded for ease of reference:
+- 1.3 Section 1 sets out the purpose of the Local Plan and the context in which it has been prepared. - 1.4 Section 2 outlines the presumption in favour of sustainable development consistent with National Planning Policy Framework.
+This presumption underpins all plan policies. - 1.5 Section 3 on the spatial portrait sets out information on the geography, demography and population of Kirklees and identifies a series of issues and challenges that the Local Plan seeks to address.
+It sets out the long term vision and objectives for managing and accommodating growth within Kirklees up to 2031 (Section 4). - 1.6 Section 5 sets out the role of place shaping and how this has influenced the spatial strategy and location of development. - 1.7 Section 6 sets out the council's spatial strategy and a range of policies to deliver the spatial strategy. - 1.8 Sections 7 to 19 set out development management policies by which development decisions will be made on planning applications.
+All policies include a policy justification setting out the reason and the need for the policy, details on how the policy will be delivered and implemented, its links with achieving the plan's strategic objectives and the supporting evidence for the policy. - 1.9 The policy text has been colour coded for ease of reference: